 The MW Program

-MW features plenary sessions, parallel sessions, un-conference sessions, museum project demonstrations, commercial exhibits, mini-workshops, professional forums, a usability lab, a design 'Crit Room,' and the Best of the Web awards.
+MW featured plenary sessions, parallel sessions, un-conference sessions, museum project demonstrations, commercial exhibits, mini-workshops, professional forums, a usability lab, a design 'Crit Room,' and the Best of the Web awards.

-Prior to the conference, there are full-day and half-day pre-conference workshops and a day of pre-conference tours.
+Prior to the conference, there were full-day and half-day pre-conference workshops and a day of pre-conference tours.

-Social events include receptions each evening, a Birds-of-a-Feather Lunch, and plenty of refreshment breaks to provide lots of time to meet and talk with colleagues from around the world.
+Social events included receptions each evening, a Birds-of-a-Feather Lunch, and plenty of refreshment breaks provided lots of time to meet and talk with colleagues from around the world.

 Program Selection

-The MW2010 Program is selected through peer-review by an International Program Committee.Scholarships and Volunteers
+The MW2010 Program was selected through peer-review by an International Program Committee.Scholarships and Volunteers

-Archives & Museum Informatics awards MW Scholarships to museum professionals from small institutions and developing countries.
-Scholarship applications were due December 31, 2009.
+Archives & Museum Informatics awarded MW Scholarships to museum professionals from small institutions and developing countries.

-Students are invited to volunteer at MW; they may attend the conference in exchange for helping out.
-Volunteer applications are accepted until all spaces are filled.
+Students were invited to volunteer at MW; they attended the conference in return for helping out.

 Can't Make It?
 Get the Book.

 MW2010 Presenters submit written papers; the best appear in print in Museums and the Web 2010: Selected papers from an international conference.
 All papers are also published on-line and on CD-ROM.
-Discounted advance orders of the Selected Papers and CD-ROM Proceedings are now being taken.
+You can order a copy of the Selected Papers and CD-ROM on-line

 Past papers from all Museums and the Web conferences – since 1997 – are on-line, and searchable.
 Printed volumes of Selected Papers from MW97 – MW2009 are also available to order.